 This masterpiece of architecture was built by the Italian Mario Palanti and designed in accordance with the cosmology of Dante Alighieri’s Divine Comedy.
 It is composed of 22 floors and divided into three sections: the basement and the ground floor represent the hell, floors from 1 to 14 the purgatory, and the ones from 15 to 22 the heaven.
 When completed in 1923 it was the tallest building of the whole of South America.

 Today it hosts a lot of offices and they organize different guided tours on days and nights.
 There is a lighthouse at the top of the building that is possible to see turned on in the last evening tours.

 They also have a special photographic tour that takes place on the second Saturday of each month at 11 am.

 For further information about tours and prices visit their site: www.palaciobarolotours.com.ar

-The richness in details of the interiors and exteriors of the building make it one of the best photographic subjects of the city.
+The richness in detail of the interiors and exteriors of the building makes it one of the best photographic subjects of the city.

 Location: Avenida de Mayo 1370, Monserrat.

 2. Obelisk Chalet (also know as ‘’Chalecito’’)

 This is a hidden attraction of the city located on the crowded “Avenida 9 de Julio”.
 It is necessary to raise the eyes to find it, surrounded by advertising boards.
 The small chalet grows on the terrace of one of the avenue buildings.
 It is older than the “Obelisk” and was built in 1927 by a Spanish immigrant called Rafael Diaz, owner of a furniture enterprise, who dreamt to own a comfortable place in the sky.
 The structure was used as a place of rest during the noon “siesta”, among the working hours.